-One goal of factory planning is to produce assessable production or factory concepts at a relatively early stage.
+One goal of factory planning planning is to produce assessable production or factory design concepts at a relatively early stage.
 These are always reflected in layouts, whereby one proceeds from the rough to the fine.
 The block layout serves here as a rough layout.
 The VDI Guideline 5200 on factory planning describes the rough layout as a result of concept planning, the third of a total of seven planning phases that are named as core elements in this guideline.
 Block layouts are created in variants, which are required, for example, for the preliminary design of the factory buildings.
 The next video illustrates the procedure using this example.

-Current state vs. target state
+Current state vs. target state with a block layout

-The aim of such modeling is to have a “playground” available for layout planning at plant structure level, even for existing production sites.
+The aim of such modeling is to have a “playground” available for layout planning at plant layout structure level, even for existing production sites or buildings.
 It is needed when the need for action in the direction of factory planning arises from the operational factory business.
 It is tedious and often time-critical to have to acquire the information on the block layout only at the moment of such a planning impulse.
 Therefore it is better to have already done this step.
 It is best to continuously check the block layout, even if only seemingly small changes have been made in the spatial arrangement of the operating equipment.
-In addition, the result is a master layout that is always up to date.
+In addition, the result is a master layout design that is always up to date.
 This also is the basis for any strategic consideration of change steps and perspectives for transformation.

 No problem, simply subscribe to our Blog-News!